Felix Salten

-Felix Salten ([ˈzaltn̩]; 6 September 1869 – 8 October 1945) was an Austro-Hungarian author and literary critic in Vienna.
+Felix Salten ([ˈzaltn̩]; 6 September 1869 – 8 October 1945) was an Austrian author and literary critic.
+His most famous work is Bambi, a Life in the Woods, which was adapted into an animated feature film, Bambi, by Walt Disney Productions in 1942.

-Life and death
+Early life

 Salten was born Siegmund Salzmann on 6 September 1869 in Pest, Austria-Hungary.
 His father was Fülöp Salzmann, the telegraph office's clerk in Pest; his mother was Maria Singer.
 He was the grandson of an Orthodox rabbi.
 When he was four weeks old, his family relocated to Vienna, as many Jews did after the Imperial government had granted full citizenship rights to Jews in 1867.

+As a teen, Felix changed his name to Salten in order to appear less Jewish, and considered converting to Catholicism due to the antisemitism he experienced from his Austrian neighbors and schoolmates.
 When his father went bankrupt, the sixteen-year-old Salten quit school and began working for an insurance agency.

+Literary career

-He also began submitting poems and book reviews to journals.
-He became part of the "Young Vienna" movement (Jung-Wien) and soon received work as a full-time art and theater critic for Vienna's press (Wiener Allgemeine Zeitung, Zeit).
+Salten then became part of the "Young Vienna" movement (Jung-Wien) and soon received work as a full-time art and theater critic for Vienna's press (Wiener Allgemeine Zeitung, Zeit).
 In 1900, he published his first collection of short stories.
 In 1901, he initiated Vienna's first, short-lived literary cabaret Jung-Wiener Theater Zum lieben Augustin.

 He was soon publishing, on an average, one book a year, of plays, short stories, novels, travel books, and essay collections.
 He also wrote for nearly all the major newspapers of Vienna.
 In 1906, Salten went to Ullstein as an editor in chief of the B.Z. am Mittag and the Berliner Morgenpost, but relocated to Vienna some months later.
 He wrote also film scripts and librettos for operettas.
 In 1927 he became president of the Austrian P.E.N. club as successor of Arthur Schnitzler.

 His best remembered work is Bambi (1923).
-It was intended by Salten as a parable of the dangers and persecution faced by Jews in Europe.
+Kathryn Schulz of The New Yorker stated that Bambi "rendered Salten famous".
 A translation in English was published by Simon & Schuster in 1928, and became a Book-of-the-Month Club success.
 In 1933, he sold the film rights to the American director Sidney Franklin for only $1,000, and Franklin later transferred the rights to the Walt Disney Studios, which formed the basis of the animated film Bambi (1942).
+The film became far more prominent than the book, and Schulz commented that this meant that as a result it "rendered [Salten] virtually unknown" and that it also made the original novel "obscure".

 Life in Austria became perilous for Jews during the 1930s.
 In Germany, Adolf Hitler had Salten's books banned in 1936.
-Two years later, after Germany's annexation of Austria, Salten moved to Zurich, Switzerland, with his wife, and spent his final years there.
+Two years later, after Germany's annexation of Austria, Salten moved to Zürich, Switzerland, with his wife, and spent his final years there.
 Felix Salten died on 8 October 1945, at the age of 76.
 He is buried at Israelitischer Friedhof Unterer Friesenberg.